munificent/craftinginterpreters/book/calls-and-functions.md

 This means that we don't need to do *any* work to "bind an argument to a parameter".
 There's no copying values between slots or across environments.
 The arguments are already exactly where they need to be.
 It's hard to beat that for performance.

-Time to implement it:
+Time to implement the call instruction.

 ^code interpret-call (3 before, 1 after)

 We need to know the function being called and the number of arguments passed to it.
 We get the latter from the instruction's operand.
-That also tells us where to find the function on the stack since it appears right before the first operand.
+That also tells us where to find the function on the stack by counting past the arguments slots from the top of the stack.
 We hand that data off to a separate `callValue()` function.
 If that returns `false`, it means the call caused some sort of runtime error.
 When that happens, we abort the interpreter.

 If `callValue()` is successful, there will be a new frame on the CallFrame stack for the called function.
-The `run()` function has its own cached pointer to the current frame, so we need to update that:
+The `run()` function has its own cached pointer to the current frame, so we need to update that.

 ^code update-frame-after-call (2 before, 1 after)